AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Metamage.md

 ### Mage

 You continue your research of sorcery and spellcasting.
 For each of your metamage levels, you gain a caster level in any one magic type you already have.

 >[!example]
->A druid 3rd / wizard 2nd / metamage 1st can only choose to gain either auramancer or arcanist levels.
+>A druid 3rd / wizard 2nd / metamage 1st may only choose to gain either auramancer or arcanist levels.

 ### Reckless Casting